yanirta/WebTester/README.md

 Note: passing `-ct 65:0:0:0` argument will avoid 65 pixels from the top of the screen which are the status and the address bar of iPhone.

 ### Running Chrome emulation - Emulated devices in Desktop chrome
- >  Java -jar Web-Tester.jar Single -k [API-KEY] -pu http://www.asos.com/
+ >  Java -jar WebTester.jar Single -k [API-KEY] -pu http://www.asos.com/
  -br Chrome -cf mobile_emulation.json -sr 1"

  provided that the content of 'mobile_emulation.json' is: